-Forty people have been killed in shootings at two mosques in the New Zealand city of Christchurch.
+Forty people killed in shootings at two mosques in New Zealand

 The country's prime minister Jacinda Ardern confirmed the total and said at least 20 others had been seriously injured.